bixBeta/scRNA-WS24/Lessons/Week2.md

 })
 ```

 Another useful metric to add is the Novelty Score for each cell.
 We can calculate this score by taking a log ratio of nFeature_RNA and nCount_RNA.
-In other words, this will give us a log10 ratio of genes per UMI.
-(More on this later: [Section 2.1](#21-novelty-score) )
+In other words, this will give us a log10 ratio of genes per UMI (More on this later: [Section 2.1](#21-novelty-score)).

 ```
 # add log10GenesPerUMI ----